 Costs per credit for masters and doctoral coursework are determined by Andrews University and published in the official Andrews University Bulletin each year.
 Further categories of miscellaneous charges, such as the general fee charged to all students each semester, are also found in the current Bulletin.
-However, because you are located off campus, your fee will be labeled an "online delivery fee."
+However, because you are located off campus, your fee will be labeled a "distance education fee."
 Please refer to the current Andrews University Bulletin (p.
-56) for credit costs and other fees.
+59) for credit costs and other fees.